 Interim operations manager meaning

-An interim operations manager is similar to a regular operations manager but is an external individual brought in on a contract.
+Interim operations manager means similar to a regular operations manager but is an external individual brought in on a contract.
 He or she will typically have deeper experience than a permanent post holder.
 Likely the individual selected will specialise in the particular challenges that the role is facing right now.

 Interim project manager meaning

 Interim project managers are useful when an organisation has a significant change or transformation agenda.
-While many organisations increasingly have their own project managers, it makes no sense to have them in the large numbers.
+While many firms and institutions have their own project managers, it makes no sense to have them in the large numbers.
 Instead, they will seek to match the needs of their programme portfolio as it grows and shrinks.
-Consequently, many organisations will supplement their delivery teams with external resource such as interim project managers as demand increases.
+Consequently, many companies will supplement their delivery teams with external resource such as interim project managers as demand increases.

 More about interim managers